-Care for people diagnosed with CLL doesn’t end when active treatment has finished.
+Care for people diagnosed with CLL does not end when active treatment has finished.
 Your health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.

-People with CLL have a higher risk of developing other cancers, particularly lung, colon, or skin cancers.
+People diagnosed with CLL have a higher risk of developing other cancers, particularly lung, colon, or skin cancers.
 They should tell their doctors if they notice new symptoms or worsening skin problems or moles.
-The chemotherapy drugs used to treat CLL may damage the DNA in healthy bone marrow cells and cause a different type of leukemia several years later.
+The types of chemotherapy used for CLL may damage the DNA in healthy bone marrow cells and cause a different type of leukemia several years later.
 This is called therapy-related myeloid leukemia.

-People who received treatment for CLL should also tell their doctors if they notice any change in how they feel or develop new symptoms.
-In addition, it’s important not to wait until your next appointment to talk with your doctor about these changes.
+People who received treatment for CLL should also tell their doctors right away if they notice any change in how they feel or develop new symptoms.
+It’s important not to wait until your next appointment to talk with your doctor about these changes.
 Learn more about the importance of follow-up care.

 Watching for recurrence